bahp/pyAMR/examples/tutorial/indexes/README.rst

-AMR indexes
+AMR metrics
 -----------

-Below is a gallery of examples ...
+This gallery presents some of the most important metrics.